vmware-archive/clarity/CODING_GUIDELINES.md

 - We expect extensive unit test coverage of any code submitted.
 - Unit tests should not duplicate coverage.
 In particular, avoid multiple unit tests failing for the same error.
+- Do not test several components at the same time, unless you're specifically writing an integration test.
+You should manually declare parent components that might be needed for your test as **providers**, or even better mock them.
+In other words, make sure the only components your are declaring in your testing module are the currently tested component and the test host.
 - Split your unit tests in Typescript API, Template API and View (details coming soon).